-A neem spray will generally evaporate with no residue in around 45 minutes to an hour, rendering plant surfaces safe for beneficial insects or pet contact.
+A neem oil spray for aphids will generally evaporate with no residue in 45 minutes to an hour, rendering plant surfaces safe for beneficial insects and pets.

 Making a Neem Foliar Spray

-Neem foliar sprays are widely available, and many brands use safe ingredients, such as Safer Brand BioNEEM.
+Neem foliar sprays are widely available, and many brands use safe ingredients.